TheScienceElf/Video-to-Text/readme.md

 ---

 **Note:** To run these programs, you will need Python 3 installed, alongside NumPy and OpenCV (for image io).
+To install them, thats if you dont have them, simply run `pip install -r requirements.txt` in your terminal.

 ## Displaying Images as Text
 The python script imageToTextColor.py will print an image file provided as an argument as text to the terminal.